Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Can't users globally override stylesheets instead?

-It's not a good idea to require users to automatically override website stylesheets.
+It's not a good idea to require users to automatically override website stylesheets to see their preferred fonts.
 Doing so would break websites that use fonts such as Font Awesome to display vector icons.
 We shouldn't have these users constantly battle with websites the same way that many ad- and script-blocking users (myself included) already do when there's a better option.

 That being said, many users _do_ actually override stylesheets.
 We shouldn't _require_ them to do so, but we should keep our pages from breaking in case they do.
 Pages following this article's advice will probably work perfectly well in these cases without any extra effort.

-### But wouldn't that allow a website to fingerprint with fonts?
+### Font fingerprinting concerns

+Some people raised fingerprinting concerns when I suggested using the default "sans-serif" font.
+Websites could see which font this maps to in order to identify users.

 I don't know much about fingerprinting, except that you can't do font enumeration or accurately calculate font metrics without JavaScript.
-Since text-based websites that follow these best-practices don't send requests after the page loads and have no scripts, they shouldn't be able to fingerprint via font enumeration.
+Since text-based websites that follow these best-practices don't send requests after the page loads and have no scripts, they shouldn't be able to fingerprint via font identification.

 Other websites can still fingerprint via font enumeration using JavaScript.
 They don't need to stop at seeing what sans-serif maps to: they can see all the available fonts on a user's system, the user's canvas fingerprint, window dimensions, etc. Some of these can be mitigated with Firefox's [protections against fingerprinting](https://support.mozilla.org/en-US/kb/firefox-protection-against-fingerprinting), but these protections understandably override user font preferences.